GBOML/GBOML/docs/source/nodes.rst

  min : <expression> <expansion range>;
  max : <expression> <expansion range>;

 At least one node in a given model must possess at least one objective but all nodes may have multiple objectives.
-In case multiple objectives are given in the same :math:`\texttt{\#NODE}` block, all objectives are aggregated into a single one by summing them (respecting the sign associated with the keywords :math:`\texttt{min}` and :math:`\texttt{max}`).
+In case multiple objectives are given in the same ``#NODE`` block, all objectives are aggregated into a single one by summing them (respecting the sign associated with the keywords :math:`\texttt{min}` and :math:`\texttt{max}`).
 Since the abstract GBOML problem is a minimization problem, the signs of objectives that should be maximized are inverted before summation.

 Objectives can also be expanded in two ways, namely via user-defined and automatic expansions.
 First, user-defined expansions make use of an :math:`\texttt{<identifier>}` that will be expanded over each value in the :math:`\texttt{<expansion range>}`.
 Second, automatic expansions can be constructed by using the :math:`\texttt{t}` identifier directly in the objective.
-Since all local objectives defined in the same :math:`\texttt{\#NODE}` block are eventually aggregated, the following objectives are in fact equivalent:
+Since all local objectives defined in the same ``#NODE`` block are eventually aggregated, the following objectives are in fact equivalent:

 .. math::